CLeJack/Scribe/README.md

 Scribe has a very simple design.
 The primary logic that makes it work is contained in the DCT.h and DCT.cpp files.
 DCT stands for Discrete Customized Transform--borrowing from the Discrete Fourier Transform.

-The Fourier Transform and its derivatives are bound by sample rate and an analysis window which, when combined, give a fixed frequency resolution.
+The Fourier Transform and its derivatives are bound by sample rate and an analysis window which give a fixed frequency resolution.
 As a consequence, to get a resolution of one hertz with something like a DFT or FFT would require a window of 44100 samples.

 Scribe takes advantage of the following facts.